Naveen2627-hub/FakeJobPosting/README.md

 https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction?select=fake_job_postings.csv

 **Implementation Steps:**
-In this project, our scope was limited to use only data mining models or not to use NLP models hence we have decided to implement below process:
+This project focuses on the implementation of data mining techniques to address fraudulent activity detection.
+The following steps were undertaken:

-1. Performed data cleaning by handling data imbalance, outliers, converting categorical variables into binary features using one hot ecoder technique.
+1. Data Cleaning: The dataset underwent preprocessing to address data imbalances, outliers, and categorical variables were converted into binary features using the one-hot encoding technique.
-2. Identified the 10 most commonly used fradulent words using word frequency technique and converted them into binary features.
+2. Fraudulent Word Identification: Through word frequency analysis, the top 10 most commonly occurring fraudulent words were identified and converted into binary features.
-3. Implemented feature selection technique, to select most important features using chi square test.
+3. Feature Selection: Employed the chi-square test to select the most significant features for model training.
-4. Implemented Machine learning models such as Logistic Regression, Decision Trees, Random Forest, Naive Bayes, KNN, XGBoost.
+4. Machine Learning Models: Implemented various machine learning algorithms including Logistic Regression, Decision Trees, Random Forest, Naive Bayes, KNN, and XGBoost.
-5. Compared the evaluation techniques of all the above models and picked the best performing model which is Random Forest with an accuracy of 0.8454 and a precision of 0.21.
+5. Model Evaluation: The performance of each model was evaluated using standard evaluation metrics.
+The Random Forest model emerged as the top performer with an accuracy of 0.8454 and a precision of 0.21.
-6. Performed Hyperparameter tuning for Random Forest.
+6. Hyperparameter Tuning: Fine-tuned the parameters of the Random Forest model to optimize its performance further.

+By adhering to these steps, the project aims to provide an effective solution for fraudulent activity detection while limiting the use of NLP models as per project scope.
+For detailed implementation and results, refer to the respective sections and documentation within the project repository